Junction conditions for LRS spacetimes in the $1+1+2$ covariant formalism

-where $\omega _{b,0}$ is an integration constant, and $ \tan \chi_H$ can be derived combining Eqs. \eqref{JC1OS1}, \eqref{aOS1} and \eqref{OmbOS1}.
-Notice that for $T_H=2^{-2/3}$ and $\beta=3/2$ the solution above coincides with the one of \cite{oppenheimersnyder} in $r_H$.
-Some remarks are needed at this point.
-First, since Eq. \eqref{J_Exp_OS} is a partial differential equation, it admits in general more than one solution.
-This fact is also remarked in \cite{oppenheimersnyder}.
-Second, the results we have obtained are valid exclusively on $H$ and therefore it is not necessarily true that they can be extended to the entire spacetime.
-Nonetheless, the connection with \cite{oppenheimersnyder} can be used to support the correctness of our general results.
+Using Eq. \eqref{JC1OS1}, one can show that the condition on the acceleration is satisfied.
+Next, we consider the condition on the shear and the expansion

-Let us now turn to the fifth of Eqs.~\eqref{junctionOS} which concerns the electric part of the Weyl tensor.
-For FLRW spacetimes such as the interior spacetime in Eq.\eqref{intOS1}, the Weyl tensor vanishes, and thus $\mathcal E_H^-=0$.
-For the exterior metric, instead, we have
+which is satisfied if by Eq. \eqref{JC1OS1}.
+The fifth and the sixth of Eqs.~\eqref{junctionOS}, which concerns the electric part of the Weyl tensor, is also satisfied once the \eqref{JC1OS1} and the gravitational field equations are employed.

-where $C_0$ is an integration constant.
-On the other hand, the Einstein equations for the exterior spacetime imply